 Julie has lived in the Tebay area all her life and attended Tebay Primary School herself, before going on to Kirkby Stephen Grammar School.
 Her A Levels in chemistry and biology gave her a love of science which has led to her current job working as a Q.A.
 Technician in the laboratory at Princes Ltd.

-Julie has three children, two of which attend Tebay Primary School and one at secondary school.
+Julie has three children, one of which attend Tebay Primary School and two at secondary school.
 She believes that the school is a very important part of the community and is passionate about helping the school to grow and offer the best possible education and experiences for all the children in the village.

 Rachel Lowis - Parent LAB member (Safeguarding member)

 Rachel was brought up in Cumbria and attended school in Kendal.
 She wants to help the school develop and grow as part of Cumbria Education Trust, whilst retaining its place at the heart of the village.

 She hopes to bring her skills and knowledge of safeguarding to the role of LAB Member.
 She also has a keen interest in anti-bullying policy, child mental health and the development of effective practice around intervention and response to bullying.